 You have liposuction to look your best.
-You work hard on your body, and you want to feel confident in your own skin, rather than relying on temporary solutions to conceal your imperfections.Although any surgery poses the risk of scarring, plastic surgeons know this very well.
+You work hard on your body, and you want to feel confident in your own skin, rather than relying on temporary solutions to conceal your imperfections.Although any surgery poses the risk of scarring, liposuction surgeons know this very well.
 They take great efforts to minimize your scars.
 But, you must be realistic in your expectations before deciding to get liposuction.

 It Takes Time

 Some patients have their liposuction procedure, and in a couple of months when they still see the scars, they think the doctor did something wrong.
 This is the way it is for everyone.
 While it is true, some people just seem to look perfect in a few weeks, that outcome is rare.
 Other people tend to turn dark where the incision took place, but that is temporary.